profjuri/chemDM/README.md

 The usage of this code is documented in `notebooks/MolecularProperties.ipynb`.

-Input data required to run your own simulations is available at _(give some additional context here)_.
+Input data required to run your own simulations is available at datasets/.DS_Store.
+Input files should be .csv/.txt and the column containing the SMILES representations should be labelled 'smiles'.

 ## Citation